check-spelling-sandbox/conan/README.md

 ## Setup

-You can run Conan from source in Windows, MacOS, and Linux:
+You can run Conan from source in Windows, macOS, and Linux:

 - **Install pip following** [pip docs](https://pip.pypa.io/en/stable/installation/).